jeffersonlee19/jeffersonlee19.github.io/aboutme.md

 subtitle: What else is there
 ---

 My name is Jefferson Lee.
-Current student at Texas A&M University.
-Major in Mechanical Engineering and minor in Business.
-Current trader using TDAmeritrade.
+I'm Current student at Texas A&M University, class of 2022 (aye aye aye aye aye).
+Majoring in Mechanical Engineering (BS) and a minor in Business.
+Currently trading using TDAmeritrade.